tusharlock10/Currency-Converter/.github/ISSUE_TEMPLATE/template_a.md

 ---
-name: Bug fix
+name: Bugs
-about: Raise a PR for bug fixing
+about: Raise an issue for bug fixing
 title: 'Title 1'
-labels: 'fix'
+labels: 'bug'
 assignees: 'tusharlock10'

 ---